Florida Hourly Paycheck Calculator

 2016Verify with FL DOR

-Florida generally follows the federal Fair Labor Standards Act (FLSA).
-White-collar exemption depends on passing the duties tests and meeting the federal salary-basis threshold; job titles alone don’t confer exemption.
-Confirm Florida minimum wage (state-set), tip-credit rules, and any industry-specific requirements when classifying roles and computing overtime.
+Florida follows federal FLSA rules.
+White-collar exemption requires meeting the duties tests and the federal salary-basis threshold.
+Job titles alone do not confer exemption.
+Confirm Florida minimum wage, tip-credit rules, and any industry-specific requirements when classifying roles and calculating overtime.

-Replace placeholders with the latest U.S. Census/ACS one-year (or five-year) estimates before publication.
+Insert the latest U.S. Census/ACS estimates before publishing.

 Year Median Household Income (USD) Source/Notes